Sandritter/Toef/README.md

 ======

 Um den Server zu starten, ziehen Sie sich den im Repository befindlichen Ordner "Server" als Java-Projekt via Git in ihre Entwicklungsumgebung (Eclipse).
 Führen Sie anschließend im Ordner /Server/src/main/java/network/, die Datei Start.java aus.
 Damit wird der Server gestartet.
+Das Frontent wird in Kürze als .exe-Datei für Windows bereitsgestellt.

-To start the programm, fork this repository and open it with eclipse.
-Go to the directory Klausurplaner/src/de/klausurplaner/starter and execute Starter.java.
-Apart from that you will find executable files in the directory DonkeyFunk/demo.
+To start the server, fork the the directory "Server" as java project via Git and open it with Eclipse.
+Execute the file Start.java, which you can find in /Server/src/main/java/network/.
+This will start the Server.
-/Server/src/main/java/network/
+An executable file for Windows users will be provided soon.